Stream Xbox games from the cloud

 4. Pair your Xbox Wireless Controller

-Follow the steps in the app to pair your Xbox Wireless Controller with Bluetooth and Android device.
+Follow the steps in the app to pair your Xbox Wireless Controller with Bluetooth and mobile device.
 Optionally, you can choose to clip the controller to your phone.

 5. Go play and share your feedback with us